ahill818/ou-website/content/announcements/index.md

   image: ""

 ---
+<b>04/25/2025</b>
+Welcome Mandy Voth and Braelyn Long to the group, two new undergraduate researchers!
+Both will be working on understanding the environmental evolution preceeding tornadogenesis with QLCS mesovortices.

 <b>01/08/2024</b>

 Some overdue announcements: the CHAOS group welcomed Rebecca Oh and Evan White to the group this fall as undergraduate researchers!
 Rebecca is working on a project to understand how climate change impacts severe storm predictability while Evan is researching how to apply AI postprocessing techniques to global AI weather models to produce hazardous weather forecasts.